Motorcycle & Scooter Parking in Seattle

 Motorcycles are eligible to park in any parking space that a passenger car is allowed to park in.
 This includes paid parking spaces (meter or pay station), spaces with time-limit restrictions, and spaces that are unrestricted (but still subject to the citywide 72-hour on-street time limit).
 In Restricted Parking Zones (RPZs), motorcycle and scooter users may park without an RPZ permit.

 More than one motorcycle may occupy a parking space as long as there is sufficient space and all parking regulations are observed.
 The City has also designated more than 100 parking spaces around the city for the exclusive use of motorcycles and scooters.
+See below for a map of these designated spaces.
+Motorcycles must obey posted regulations on the block where they park, even in designated spaces.

 Some Places Motorcycles May Not Park